 - 80% Graduation Rate

 Whether you’re interested in advancing your career, earning a leadership position, or pursuing a doctorate-level degree, an online MSN program from any of the schools listed here would be a huge help in taking the first step towards achieving your goals.
 If you’re looking to complete an online MSN, check out any of these schools as they provide the best value for online students.
-The schools included and order of this list was determined by a combination of cost and program quality with a preference towards more affordable schools.
+The schools included and the order of this list was determined by a combination of cost and program quality with a preference towards more affordable schools.

 We know that finding the best school to fit your unique needs can be a huge challenge.
 For that reason, we work hard to develop lists of the best schools based on the characteristics most important for you.
 Whether that be cost of attendance, student success, resources available, flexibility of schedule, or any other number of important factors, we’ve got you covered.
 For more information about our ranking process and to find lists of schools based on specific characteristics, check out our methodology page.